 Tool selection depends majorly on the domain of your application, whether the application targets a web-based application or a mobile-based application.
 If it is based on the web-UI application one can go for tools like selenium, QTP and if it is a mobile-based application you can go for tools like Appium, Robotium, etc.

-The domain we are going for in this article is the web-based and mobile-based application.
+The domains we are going for in this article are web-based and mobile-based applications.

 - For web-based applications, the most common tool is Selenium and QTP.